abhilash1995/FOTA1/README.md

 # FOTA1
-My first FOTA using esp32 and github
+My first FOTA using espboards and github